IBM/vpc-vmware-cloud-foundation/README.md

 }
 ```

 This terraform template uses this map to create both `egress` and `ingress` VPC routes with the `NSX-T T0 HA VIP` as the next-hop.
+In this example, the VPC routes are created automatically for each `zone` to provide an easy way to add connectivity though routes in and out of your VPC.

 For RYO, you can use the following example value for the routes: